 Clinical Audit involves the monitoring of practice against some agreed standard or guideline and the implementation of change where required.
 Audit is a cyclical process where the quality of practice is regularly and systematically reviewed.
 The key to effective clinical audit is changing practice.
 To facilitate change all key stakeholders within the audit area should be identified and involved in the audit from the start.
 They should be involved with any recommendations for change and agree to act on the changes suggested.

-Information on how to undertake clinical audit is available on the publications page.
+For information on how to undertake clinical audit go to our publications page.